 Jay Jennings is the project manager for the Pennsylvania Policy Database Project.
-He is working on his PhD in political science at Temple University and received his MA in political science from American University in 2004.
+He recently completed his PhD in political science at Temple University after received his MA in political science from American University in 2004.
 His interests lie in religion and politics, political psychology, electoral behavior and public policy.
-Jennings received his BA in Political Science from Houghton College.
-He is a resident of Lancaster, Pennsylvania but grew up in Central, South Carolina.
+Jay received his BA in Political Science from Houghton College.
+He is a resident of Philadelphia but grew up in Central, South Carolina.

 Michelle J. Atherton is staff advisor for the Pennsylvania Policy Database Project, publications editor and senior policy writer and researcher for Temple University’s Center on Regional Politics.
 She is also associate director of the Institute for Public Affairs, and director of the Pennsylvania Capital Semester, an internship program in Harrisburg for students at Temple and all Pennsylvania colleges and universities.
 Atherton graduated summa cum laude from the University of Pittsburgh with a dual B.A. in English literature and philosophy of science.
 She holds a master’s degree in political science from Temple, where she was a University Fellow.
 She also served as a legislative intern to Philadelphia City Councilwoman Blondell Reynolds Brown, and taught American politics, the politics of race and political philosophy as a teaching assistant and adjunct instructor before joining the Institute for Public Affairs in 2008.

 Paul Wolfgang is a faculty advisor for the Pennsylvania Policy Database Project and an Instructor in the department of computer and information sciences at Temple University.
 He is the principal constructor of the project’s website tools.

 Dave Ferreira is a senior researcher for the Pennsylvania Policy Database Project and a graduate of Temple University with a major in political science and minor in geography & urban studies.
 He comes to us from Cranford, NJ.
 He currently resides in Philadelphia’s Queen Village section.